 It is not possible for LBS programs and practitioners to develop the skills and expertise to help learners with all the issues that may be overwhelming them.
 Instead, by using service coordination and referral, we can link learners to the non-instructional supports they need.
 To do this we must have the knowledge, partnerships and tools that enable us to provide timely access to the required supports and services within our communities, over the Internet, etc.

 There is an expression, “If you don’t write it down, it didn’t happen.”
-That may be true if you don’t record your information and referral activities and that’s not to your advantage.
-Service Coordination in the form of referrals in and out of your program is a significant factor in MTCU’s rating of our LBS service provision.
+That may be true if you don’t record your information and referral activities and that isn’t to your advantage.
+Service Coordination in the form of referrals in and out of your program is a significant factor in MTCU’s rating of your LBS service provision.
 In fact, to meet your LBS Service Quality, Service Coordination targets, 50% of your exited learners need to have had either a referral in from or a referral out to an education, training, employment or other community resource.

 - Resource and Information for Information Sessions provided to various audiences

 - Participation for referrals to other LBS programs or other services

 1. Think of a past or present learner, or another person you know that faces challenges that could stop him or her from moving ahead.
 Which of the 15 supports mentioned might help this person address his/her challenges?

 2. Look over the list of 15 supports again.
 Do you know where and how you would refer a client/learner to each of these supports?
 If you are unsure, do some research.
 Talk to others at your agency or in your community who are knowledgeable about community resources; check the Internet, newspaper or phone book, or use the 211 telephone helpline or 211Ontario.ca.